tessercat/daoistic-book/daodejing/15/english.md

 as true as timber,
 as messy as mud.

-What lets filth, in stillness, slowly settle, what lets balance, through movement, slowly arise?
+As meltwater always clears very slowly in stillness, as patterns always emerge very slowly when it moves?

-Those who preserve their ways
+Those of us who preserve their ways aren't perfectionists.
-aren't perfectionists.

-Above all, they don't finish
+Above all, imperfection
-so they can make mistakes
+means we can fail
-and not have to start from scratch.
+and not start from scratch.